Readable Schedule Types

 Run a Job

-Run a Skill
+Run a Monitor NEW

 Schedule Ergonomics, Honestly Benchmarked